muralikrishnat290/cuisine-qloo-frontend/README.md

 ## 🌟 Overview

-Kitchen Intel Frontend is a Streamlit-based web application that serves as the user interface for comprehensive restaurant business intelligence.
-By connecting to our AI-powered backend that leverages **Qloo's advanced AI technology**, users can analyze cuisine trends, get location recommendations, and develop marketing strategies through an intuitive, secure web interface powered by **Qloo Taste AI** and **Qloo Insights AI**.
+Kitchen Intel Frontend is a Streamlit web application that connects to an AI-powered backend using **Qloo's AI technology**.
+Users can analyze cuisine trends, get location recommendations, and develop marketing strategies through the web interface powered by **Qloo Taste AI** and **Qloo Insights AI**.

 ## 📋 Table of Contents